-The login screen of the WordPress is quite vulnerable for the attacks.
-The major reason being the default admin username that comes with every WordPress site.
-The simple way to stop these attacks is to make sure you are not using the admin username and it is backed by the use of strong password.
+The login screen of WordPress is quite vulnerable to attacks.
+The major reason is the default admin username that comes with every WordPress site.
+The simple way to stop these attacks is to make sure you are not using the admin username and it is backed by the use of a strong password.
 You can further limit the entry by restricting login attempts.

-You can track the hackers working by keeping a tab at your error logs.
+You can track the hacker's work by keeping a tab on your error logs.
 The 404 error shows who tried to reach your page and got the 404 error log.
 This is a good way to find the stuff that is been broken on your WordPress site and then you can fix it.
-But eventually if you see a lot of 404 error logs on your page, then it indicates onto something that is not broken but it shows you the numbers of spammers and hackers trying to get into your site looking for the stuff.
-It is something like a predator checking the fence again and again to find a way thorough which it can break through.
+But eventually, if you see a lot of 404 error logs on your page, then it indicates something that is not broken but it shows you the numbers of spammers and hackers trying to get into your site looking for the stuff.
+It is something like a predator checking the fence again and again to find a way through which it can breakthrough.
 The WordPress security plug-in allows you to keep a tab on the 404 errors and it lets you check on the specific user that is racking up the 404 error.
-With the help of this you can lock down the user showing 404 error a too lot times.
+With the help of this, you can lock down the user showing 404 errors too many times.

 Finding The Problems

 As they say, prevention is better than cure.
 Keeping an eye on your WordPress site and looking out for anything that looks out unusual, helps.
 Keeping a tab on the 404 errors is a good step to start with another good method is to look out for files that are being changed on the server.